The following article is an excerpt from "A Book of Bible Study"

-Knowing that we would face many tribulations and hardships, Paul encouraged believers when he wrote: “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+Knowing that we would face many tribulations, Paul encouraged believers when he wrote: “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:6-7).

 This peace that Paul mentioned is the kind of peace that only God can give.
 It is a peace that transcends human reasoning and understanding in that it is not dependent upon the presence of favorable circumstances in our lives.
 Rather, it is a peace and contentment that God promises to us even in the midst of our troubles, as we bring our requests to Him in prayer, with thanksgiving.

 In 1 Thessalonians 5:16-18, Paul gave us three exhortations.
 He said that we are to always be joyful; we are to pray continually, and we are to give thanks to God in all the circumstances of our lives.
 Our circumstances themselves, and also the giving of thanks in the midst of these circumstances, are both God’s will for us.
 The Scriptures teach us that God is working for our eternal good and glory together with His Son through everything He allows to affect our lives (Romans 8:28-29), and this is the reason that we are exhorted to be joyful, and thankful, in every circumstance and condition of our lives.